ankrisac/ankrisac/README.md

 I'm a second year mathematics student at the University of Warwick

 ### Interests
-- Low-level systems programming in C, C++, Rust
+- Low-level systems programming
-- GPU programming in OpenGL & WebGPU.
+- General purpose computing on GPUs
 - Type theory and compilers
 - Game design and programming